Does XUMO have DVR capability?

 What is DVR?

-DVR, or Digital Video Recorder, is a device or software that allows users to record and store television programs or other video content for later viewing.
-It enables users to pause, rewind, fast-forward, and schedule recordings of their favorite shows, providing them with greater flexibility and control over their viewing experience.
+DVR, short for Digital Video Recorder, is a device or software that allows users to record and store television programs or other video content for later viewing.
+It enables viewers to pause, rewind, and fast-forward through recorded content, providing a convenient way to watch shows at their own pace.

 XUMO’s DVR Capability

 Unfortunately, XUMO does not currently offer DVR capability.
-Unlike some other streaming services, XUMO focuses primarily on providing free, ad-supported content rather than offering features like DVR functionality.
-This means that users cannot record live TV or save content for later viewing within the XUMO platform.
+Unlike some other streaming services, XUMO focuses primarily on providing live and on-demand content without the ability to record shows for later viewing.
+This means that users cannot pause, rewind, or fast-forward through live streams or save content to watch at a later time.

 FAQ